-From the kitsch pinky prawn and avocado cocktail of the 70s, to the militant 80s pasta, brocolli tuna mix…or the 90s high-flying yuppie, tricolor mozarella, tomato, avocado, balsamic.
+##From the kitsch pinky prawn and avocado cocktail of the 70s, to the militant 80s pasta, brocolli tuna mix…or the 90s high-flying yuppie, tricolor mozarella, tomato, avocado, balsamic.
 As much as music and art, great salads also can encapsulate the aspirations and imagery of a decade.
 So, what will the salad of the current decade be?

 As health and environment issues push society towards a less meat-based diet, a new genre of power salads have arrived.
 Gone are the days where salad generally meant something involving a hopefully not-limp lettuce.
-The salads of 2017 instead are packed with protein and energy-rich foods.
-They are given names that make you feel, you will be imbued by the forces of a samurai warrior just by eating them, ready to take life on at a heightened pace.
-This month’s recipe is indeed one of those.
+The salads of 2021 instead are packed with protein and energy-rich foods.
+They are given names that make you feel you will be imbued by the forces of a samurai warrior just by eating them, ready to take life on at a heightened pace.
+This summer recipe is indeed one of those.
 It combines amino acid-rich quinoa, good fat coconut milk and sesame oil, zinc-rich incredible ginger, anti-oxidant watermelon and, of course, that oh so popular super food, curly kale.

-All hail the kale Salad!
+All hail the Kale Salad!

 1 cup of quinoa, cooked